Reconstruction Algebras of Type D (I): Computation of the rank one specials

 Summarizing what we have proved: \begin{thm} For any $\mathbb{D}_{n,q}$, the following CM modules are special and further they are 2-generated as $\C{}[x,y]^{\mathbb{D}_{n,q}}$-modules by the following elements:

-where the left column is one such choice of generators, and the right hand column is another choice.
+where the left column is one such choice of generators, and the right-hand column is another choice.
 Further there are no other non-free rank one specials. \end{thm} \begin{proof} Combine Lemma~\ref{W_plus_minus_special}, Theorem~\ref{Wi's_are_special_most} and Theorem~\ref{Wi's_are_special_nu_top}.
-Since they are distinct and we have $N+2-\nu$ of them, as explained in Section 2 these must be them all. \end{proof}
+Since they are distinct and we have $N+2-\nu$ of them, by Theorem~\ref{WunramMainResults}(3) these are them all. \end{proof}

-We can now assign to each of the above specials the corresponding vertex in the minimal resolution.
+We can go further and assign to each of the above specials the corresponding vertex in the minimal resolution.
 The $\nu>0$ version of the following lemma can be found in \cite{Wemyss_reconstruct_D(ii)}. \begin{lemma} Consider $\mathbb{D}_{n,q}$ with $\nu=0$.
-Then the specials correspond to the dual graph of the minimal resolution in the following way
+Then the special CM modules above correspond to the dual graph of the minimal resolution in the following way

 \end{lemma} \begin{proof} The assumption $\nu=0$ translates into the condition $\alpha_1\geq 3$.
 Here the fundamental cycle $Z_f$ is reduced from which, denoting the exceptional curves by $\{ E_i\}_{i\in I}$, we can easily calculate